xjtuiair-cag/Matterhorn/README.md

 )
 ```

-In the code, `SpatialContainer` is one Matterhorn's container to represent sequential SNN layers in spatial dimension, and `TemporalContainer` is another Matterhorn's container to repeat calculating potential and spikes in temporal dimension.
+In the code, `SpatialContainer` is one Matterhorn's container to represent sequential SNN layers on spatial dimension, and `TemporalContainer` is another Matterhorn's container to repeat calculating potential and spikes on temporal dimension.
 By using `SpatialContainer` and `TemporalContainer`, an SNN spatial-temporal topology network is built thus used for training and evaluating.

 The built network takes an $n+1$ dimensional `torch.Tensor` as input spike train.
 It will take the first dimension as time steps, thus claculate through each time step. after that, it will generate a `torch.Tensor` as output spike train, just like what an ANN takes and generates in PyTorch.
 The only difference, which is also a key point, is that we should encode our information into spike train and decode the output spike train.